-With temperatures slated to hit triple digits this week, emergency responders are bracing for a spike in heatstroke calls.
+With hot weather forecast in the days ahead, emergency responders are bracing for a spike in heatstroke calls.
 But would you know what to do if you saw a child or pet locked in a hot car?

 Experts say a hot-car emergency requires a cool head, and smashing out a window yourself should be a lifesaving last resort.
 Potential injuries from broken glass can make a bad situation even worse.
 Here's what to do:

 For a trapped child:

 - Call 9-1-1 immediately.
 Give the exact location of the parked vehicle, right down to the aisle number if you're in a parking lot.
 Include the car's make, model, and license plate number.
 Use your body or a piece of clothing to shield the child from direct sunlight.

 - If you have someone with you, send him or her into nearby businesses and ask them to make an announcement to alert the car's owner.